jeancroy/fuzz-aldrin-plus/README.md

 4,5   3,4   2,3    1,2    0,1
 ````

-- (There is an implicit row and column of 0 before the matrix)
+- (There are an implicit row and column of 0 before the matrix)

 The pattern to look for to **move left** is: